Rietta1/cicd_jenkins_project/README.md

 ### Step 2
-Configure your **Jenkins** `sudo cat /var/lib/jenkins/secrets/initialAdminPassword` .
+Configure your **Jenkins** `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`.
 Install recommended plugins  then create user.

-Create a pipeline `java_app`, *no of build*, *git* add the url of your github, add the Jenkins file and create
+Create a pipeline `java_app`, *no of build*, *git* add the URL of your GitHub, add the Jenkins file and create

-Go to pipline syntax *git* and the url and branch and generate syntax and add it to your pipeline checkout stage.
+Go to pipeline syntax *git* and the URL and branch and generate syntax and add it to your pipeline checkout stage.

-Go to the dashboard on Jenkins, manage Jenkins, configure the system, global pipeline libraries, and add library name`jenkins_shared_lib` and add the branch at default `main`, modern SCM, git, the git library url, apply and save.
+Go to the dashboard on Jenkins, manage Jenkins, configure the system, and global pipeline libraries, and add library name`[jenkins_shared_lib](https://github.com/Rietta1/jenkins_shared_lib)` and add the branch at the default `main`, modern SCM, git, the git library URL, apply, and save.

 Go to the dashboard, manage plugin,
 - install sonarqube scanner for jenkins,